JarvisOrange/jarvisorange.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 I am Jarvis.
-I'm a direct Ph.D. student in School of Computer Science and Engineering, Beihang University.
+I'm a direct PhD student in School of Computer Science and Engineering, Beihang University.

 I have been working under the supervision of [Prof. Jingyuan Wang](https://www.bigscity.com/jingyuan-wang/) at [BIGSCITY Lab](https://www.bigscity.com/) since 2021 fall.
 Now I am a Joint-PhD student in the Joint PhD Program offered by City University of Hong Kong(**CityU**) and Beihang University(**BUAA**).
 And I will go to CityU to continue my research under the advisory of [Dr. Xiangyu Zhao](https://zhaoxyai.github.io/) in 2024 fall.

-My research interests mainly focus on spatio-temporal data mining and urban computing.
+My research interests mainly focus on Combinging LLM with spatio-temporal data mining and Urban Computing.

 # 📖 Educations
+- **Joint-PhD:** *2023.05 - 2027.06 (expected)*, City University of Hong Kong, Department of Data Science
-- **Ph.D.:** *2022.09 - 2027.06 (expected)*, Beihang University, School of Computer Science and Engineering, Computer Applied Technology
+- **PhD:** *2022.09 - 2027.06 (expected)*, Beihang University, School of Computer Science and Engineering, Computer Applied Technology
 - **Bachelor:** *2018.09 - 2022.06*, Beihang University, Shenyuan Honors College, Computer Science

 # 📑 Publications